FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_API_Doc.md

 * 200 Success: uid. you have created the geoObject.
 * [MISSING PARAMETERNAME]: you have omitted a parameter that is required.
-* server error 500: you have probably misspelled the list of parameters (e.g geoObjects/supported attitude).
-The names are case sensitive!
+* server error 500: you have probably misspelled the list of parameters (e.g. geoObjects/supported attitude).
+The names are case-sensitive!
 * server error 400: you have probably an error in the format of your JSON query.
 * server error 404: you have an error in the end point definition.